aws-samples/eks-workshop-v2/website/docs/automation/controlplanes/ack/provision-resources.md

 automation/controlplanes/ack/rds/k8s/rds-security-group.yaml
 ```

-Next, because we want the RDS database to use the private subnets in our VPC we'll create a `DBSubnetGroup` which selects the appropriate subnet IDs:
+Next we want the RDS database to use the private subnets in our VPC.
+To accomplish this, we'll create a `DBSubnetGroup` which selects the appropriate subnet IDs:

 ```file
 automation/controlplanes/ack/rds/k8s/rds-dbgroup.yaml